 Getting there: Fly to Dalaman from Istanbul and take the shuttle bus that connects its small airport to Fethiye.
 Once there, you can take another dolmuş from Fethiye to Ölüdeniz.

 Antalya is the largest Turkish city on the western Mediterranean coast and the gateway to the Turkish Riviera.
-While it is probably too touristy for backpackers and independent travelers, it is worth spending a couple of days and visit its Kaleiçi (the wonderfully preserved old city district).
+While it may be too touristy for backpackers and independent travelers, it is worth spending a couple of days and visiting its Kaleiçi (the wonderfully preserved old city district).
 It also has some of the best beaches in Turkey.
 The beach in the pictures is Konyaalti beach, in the heart of the city but framed by mountains that on clear days seem almost near enough to touch.

-Another popular beach in Antalya is Lara Beach with about 12 km coastline.
-In this beach I enjoyed one of the most beautiful sunsets I have ever seen in Turkey!
+Another popular beach in Antalya is Lara Beach with about 12 km of coastline.
+In this beach, I enjoyed one of the most beautiful sunsets I have ever seen in Turkey!

-I am aware Kilyos probably does not deserve to be in the list of the best beaches in Turkey.
+I am aware Kilyos probably does not deserve to be on the list of the best beaches in Turkey.
 Kilyos may seem mediocre if compared to the previous ones.
-But if you are in Istanbul and just want to cool down from the heat with a dip in the Black Sea, Kilyos is not bad at all!
+But if you visit Istanbul and just want to cool down from the heat with a dip in the Black Sea, Kilyos is the best beach close to Istanbul.

-Getting there: Kilyos is located around 35km from Istanbul centre.
-The simplest way to get to Kilyos from Taksim is to get any bus going to Sariyer.
-Once in Sariyer, you can ask anyone where can you get the dolmuş for Kilyos.
-Kilyos is around 30 minutes dolmuş ride from Sariyer.
+Getting there: Located around 35km from Taksim, Kilyos is perfect for a day trip from Istanbul.
+The easiest way to get to Kilyos from Taksim is to take any bus going to Sariyer.
+Once in Sariyer, you can ask anyone where can you find the dolmuş for Kilyos.
+Kilyos is about a 30-minute dolmuş ride from Sariyer.

-Note: Probably some of the best beaches in Turkey are missing in this list (such as Bodrum, Kemer, Alanya, etc.), but I only wanted to include beaches I have been to.
-For this reason, I reserve the right to update this post very very soon… As always all pictures and opinions are my own.
+Note: Probably some of the best Turkish beaches are missing from this list, but I only wanted to include beaches I have been to.
+For this reason, I reserve the right to update this post every summer 🙂 As always all the pictures and opinions are my own.